Want to shop where the Romans shop? The area of shopping near Spanish steps is the place to be.

 As I wrote on my Rome Shopping Guide page, traditional shop hours are usually from about 9:30 or 10 am until 7:30 or 8pm, with a 2-3 hour "lunch" break in between.

-However, the area around the Spanish Steps is the most concentrated, and the most well-trafficked shopping neighbourhood in all of Rome, and you can be sure to find many shops do not follow these traditional Italian shopping hours (some do, however, so don't be too shocked if you walk around on a Monday morning and many shops are not open.
-Yes, even in the Spanish Steps area.)
+However, the area around the Spanish Steps is the most concentrated, and the most well-trafficked shopping neighbourhood in all of Rome, and many shops do not follow these traditional Italian shopping hours (some do, however, so don't be too shocked if you walk around on a Monday morning and many shops are not open.)